Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 Alabama vs. Maryland: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 1 seed Alabama Crimson Tide (30-5) will compete with the No. 8 seed Maryland Terrapins (22-12) on Saturday with a spot in the Sweet 16 of the NCAA Tournament on the line.
-This matchup tips at 9:40 PM.
+The No. 1 seed Alabama Crimson Tide (30-5) look to punch their ticket to the Sweet 16 in an NCAA Tournament second-round matchup against the No. 8 seed Maryland Terrapins (22-12) on Saturday at Legacy Arena at BJCC, tipping off at 9:40 PM.

-You will see odds, spreads, over/unders and more across multiple sportsbooks for the Alabama vs. Maryland matchup in this article.
+In this article, you can find the spread and odds across multiple sportsbooks for the Alabama vs. Maryland matchup.

 Alabama vs. Maryland Game Info